amareswar-n/amareswar-n/AboutMe.md

 Shoot me an email at amareswar.n@gmail.com if you have questions, I’d love to hear from you.

-If you’re looking for something to read, start in MY-UNIVERSITY and dive deep today.
+If you’re looking for something to read, start in [MyUNIVERSITY](https://github.com/amareswar-n/MyUniversity) and dive deep today.

-READ MY OTHER BEST CONTENT